By David Madrid

 After a month the Game and Fish Department ruled tests of the chupacabra’s body were inconclusive.
-The department experts insisted the dead animal was a large dog, maybe a wolf, so stricken by mange that it lost all its hair and became deformed.
+The department experts insisted the dead animal was a large dog, maybe a coyote, so stricken by mange that it lost all its hair and became deformed.

 In other words, it was a mangy mutt.